chris-moreton/rivalchess-engine/README.md

 The Rival chess Java engine as used in the Rival Chess Android App.

 This is a UCI-compatible engine.
-The C++ UCI engine was converted to Java was an almost complete rewrite of the C++ code.
+When the C++ UCI engine was converted to Java, it was an almost complete rewrite of the C++ code.

 It plays about 200-300 ECO higher than the old C++ engine when compared on the same hardware.